Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • home: the path to the user’s home directory

-• groups: A comma separated list of UNIX groups.
+• groups: A comma-separated list of UNIX groups.
 The first element of the list is used as the user’s primary group.
 The remaining elements are appended to the user’s supplementary groups.
-When no groups are assigned then the system’s default primary group will be used.
+When no groups are assigned, the system’s default primary group is be used.

-• id: The numeric user id of this account.
+• id: The numeric user ID of the account.

 • pwdformat: The format in which password is provided, either plain or encrypted (the latter is the default).